Overwhelmed with Clean Eating? Start Here!

 1) Start reading labels

 My criteria for food is: 5 or less ingredients, all ingredient names must be pronounceable and I have to be able to find it in my kitchen.
-You will be blown away at the ingredients listed in much of the food you can buy at the grocery store.

 2) Kick the sugar habit

 Our giant food system has found a way to put it into almost everything - and we're so addicted.
 Scientists are beginning to see the role sugar plays in feeding cancer cells, diabetes, heart disease and obesity.

 Swap it out for natural sweeteners in moderation.
 The only sweeteners we use are raw honey, pure maple syrup and occasionally cane sugar.

 3) Eat Fat

 We've been taught that vegetable and canola oil are heart healthy and butter will clog your arteries and cause heart disease.
 We've been so misled.
 These oils are highly toxic trans-fats which increase your risk of heart disease, cancer, diabetes and obesity.

 Healthy fats are absolutely necessary for skin health, hormone regulation, the absorption of fat-soluble vitamins and growing brains.
 My recommendations for healthy fats include: raw grass-fed butter, coconut oil, high quality olive oil and pastured lard.

 Gut health is one of the hottest topics in the "natural" world today.
 Research is showing that 70-80% of your immune system is found in your gut.
 They've also found the link of gut health and mental health.